-We are currently sold out of this poster (although one is hanging in our CLUB27 Exhibition and free to come look at).
+We are currently sold out of this poster.
 If you would like to be notified when we find another one for purchase, please e-mail firstname.lastname@example.org

 The Shrine Auditorium and Exposition Hall was built in 1925 and consists of a seated auditorium and around the corner a large trade show and rock concert floor.
 The Expo Hall had a capacity of about 5,000 and in the late 1960s, most rock concert listings that said “Shrine” were there rather than the Auditorium.

 By February 1968 (recall his US breakout at Monterey 8 months earlier), Jimi Hendrix was not only huge, but a sensation.
 So, appropriately, the Jimi Hendrix Experience played the Shrine Auditorium instead of the expo hall were there was greater capacity and seats were reserved meaning not only higher prices, but guaranteed places for important people.
 Since Hendrix was so rightfully famous, the poster and the event have had far more reach than any event at Shrine Expo Hall.

 After a sound check, the Experience jammed with Buddy Miles, Harvey Brooks and David Crosby at the Shrine Auditorium.
 Their set included: “Are You Experienced?”
 “The Wind Cries Mary,” “Up From The Skies,” “Red House,” “Wild Thing,” and “Purple Haze.”
 Peter Tork attended the show and afterward hosted a party at his home in Laurel Canyon where Hendrix jammed late into the night with Stephen Stills.